Storage & Back-up Workflow for Filmmakers

 Such a video backup workflow is critical for safeguarding your videos, especially in a world where hard drives often fail and files are easily corrupted.
 At its most basic, such a workflow could include duplicating the files onto an external hard drive or uploading them to the cloud.

 It’s also important to have a regular backup schedule so you always have the latest version of your videos backed up and ready to use.
-Setting up this system of video storage and backup workflow will give you peace of mind and allow you to focus on creating great new content.
+Setting up this system of storage and backup workflow will give you peace of mind and allow you to focus on creating great new video content.

 Large File Transfer for Filmmakers